Does Protein Powder Expire?

 If you can’t trust the expiration date, though, how do you know when your protein powder is too old?

 Trust your senses.
 If it tastes or smells off, ditch the powder and get a fresh canister.
-For the purists, though, you might get rid of that batch when the flavor starts to diminish since that’s a good sign that the Maillard browning has started and the powder is beginning to lose potency.
+For the purists, though, you might want to get rid of that batch when the flavor starts to diminish.
+This is because that’s a good sign that the Maillard browning has started and the powder is beginning to lose potency.

 As a general rule, it’s safe to throw the powder away after it’s about a year past it’s sell-by-date.